 Cyprus: Vote on UNFICYP Mandate Renewal Resolution*

 The negotiations on the draft resolution appear to have been smooth, reflecting the Council’s united support for UNFICYP’s work.
-The UK, the penholder on Cyprus, circulated a first draft of the resolution on 17 January and convened one round of negotiations on 20 January.
-The penholder then placed a revised draft under silence on 25 January until 26 January.
-The silence procedure was extended until Friday morning (27 January).
-After passing silence on Friday, the draft resolution was put in blue.
+The UK, the penholder on Cyprus, circulated a first draft of the resolution on 17 January and convened one round of informal consultations on 19 January.
+It shared a revised draft on 22 January, inviting written comments by 24 January.
+The penholder then placed another revised draft under silence procedure on 25 January until 26 January, which was subsequently broken.
+Another draft with slight revisions was then placed under silence today (29 January).
+After passing the silence procedure, the draft resolution was put in blue this afternoon.

-The draft text in blue renews the mission’s mandate without making any changes to the mission’s core mandate and tasks, which were most recently outlined in resolution 2646 of 28 July 2022.
+The draft text in blue renews UNFICYP without making any changes to the mission’s core mandate and tasks, which were most recently outlined in resolution 2674 of 30 January 2023.
 Some language was modified in the draft resolution to reflect recent developments.

 The political process in Cyprus has traditionally been the central focus of UNFICYP’s mandate renewal negotiations.
 Over the past six months, there has been no meaningful progress on the political front and no direct formal engagement between the Cypriot leaders in the context of unification talks.
-The Secretary-General in his latest UNFICYP report, dated 3 January, which covers the period from 15 June to 12 December 2022, said that the “prospects for a mutually agreeable settlement continue to fade”.
-He further expressed concern about the lack of meaningful interaction between the two communities, adding that reconciliation remains difficult to achieve as long as the communities “rely on divisive narratives to formulate their understanding of the other”.
+Secretary-General António Guterres, in his latest mission of good offices in Cyprus report, which was issued on 3 January and covers the period from 13 June to 12 December 2023, said that “with every passing year…the divide between the sides is growing, gradually eroding the prospects of finding a mutually acceptable political settlement”.